 If you are currently in the United States, but not in F-1 or J-1 status, you may or may not need to change your legal status to pursue full-time study at Rutgers.
-Please consult with a center adviser to discuss your individual situation.
+Please consult with an adviser to discuss your individual situation.
 If you presently hold a different non-immigrant status and are certain you want to obtain F-1 or J-1 status, please read the instructions below.

 There are two possible ways to obtain F-1 or J-1 student status: